DSD3V/Ideal-Gas-Simulator/README.md

 # Ideal Gas Simulator

-An ideal gas simulator which simulates the behavior of particles with different masses and radii, with histograms that update in live time.
+An Ideal Gas Simulator which simulates the behavior of particles with different masses and radii, with corresponding histograms that update in live time.
+Used a multimap for O(nlogn) Particle Collision Detection.

 ## Technologies Used:
 - C++